tobyweston/blog/source/_posts/2010-04-25-wrapping-exceptions-is-dull.markdown

 {% endcodeblock %}

 This will wrap any exception and rethrow as a new `CalendarException` to include as the cause any underlying exception.
 It uses reflection to create the new exception, and forces the syntactically sugary `with` by taking a `WithException` as the second parameter.

-It's a candidate feature for tempus-fugit 1.1 for now, and will go in for sure if it gets some millage.
-Let me know if you find it useful.
+It's in [tempus-fugit](http://tempusfugitlibrary.org/), let me know if you find it useful.